 Hip mobility is crucial to the fitness athlete wanting to perform optimally.
-When working on mobility, we want long-standing improvements in mobility that also translates to improved performance.
+When working on mobility, we want long-standing improvements in hip joint mobility that also translates to improved performance.
 And that’s exactly what you’ll get with these eight hip mobility drills.

 If you want a done-for-you hip mobility program, check out our HIP MOBILITY OVERHAUL.
-This is a four-day per week program designed to unlock your hips in just ten minutes per workout.
-Thousands of athletes have unlocked their mobility and performance following this program!
+This is a four-day per week program designed to unlock your poor hip mobility in just ten minutes per workout.
+Thousands of athletes have unlocked their range of motion and performance following this program!

 Perhaps my favorite hip mobility drill of all time is 90/90 breathing as it teaches athletes to slightly posteriorly tilt the pelvis, which will allow for more hip mobility into flexion.
 This exercise also serves as a great step towards teaching proper bracing for heavier loads during squats, deadlifts, etc. I often find this exercise does a great job helping athletes rapidly improve their squat depth.

 9090 Hip PAILS & RAILS

 This drill has recently become a game-changer for many of the athletes I work with.
 Athletes have often only seen short term range of motion changes with the hip mobility drills they performed until they added these PAILS & RAILS.

 When it comes to improving squat-specific hip mobility, there is NOTHING better than eccentric isometric goblet squats.
 By performing a slow negative (eccentric) and then pausing in the bottom (isometric), you get your nervous system owning proper positioning.
 By performing these with a goblet squat, you have the added assistance of the anterior weight, which often helps athletes squat a bit lower.
 Combine these two strategies, and you will unlock some serious hip mobility and better understand your optimal squat position.